Cgameworld/DateChanger/README.md

 # DateChanger
 Changes the displayed in-game date

-Includes two buttons in the city info panel to add/subtract 1 day
+Includes text field in the city info panel to change the date to anything desired between 0/0/0 and 12/12/9999 WIP

-WIP